-In the five years since Bumble’s launch in 2014, more than 50 million users have registered for the site to find love, friendship, or business contacts.
+When Bumble launched in 2014 with aspirations of being the feminist alternative to Tinder, few people other than its founders expected that the dating app would find the level of success it has since earned.
+Since the launch, Bumble has registered more than 50 million users in order to search for love, friendship, or business contacts.
 Bumble is best known for its woman-centric design, in which after a match is made, the woman must open the conversation within 24 hours, or the match simply disappears.
 (For same-sex or non-romantic pairings, either partner in the match can initiate messaging.)
 This system makes many women much more comfortable on the app, since they aren’t going to get random messages from every guy they’ve matched with, but can instead start out the conversation on their terms.

-However, like all datings apps, Bumble has its flaws.
-It’s possible to go through every profile in your area and not find a match with someone you like.
-Or you might change your job, city, or lifestyle, making your Bumble profile outdated.
-Or you might want to give someone another chance to swipe right on you – just in case it’s love at second sight.
-It’s possible to completely reset your Bumble account and start over on the app.
+You may come to a point with Bumble where you feel the need to reset your account and start over.
+It’s possible to go through every profile in your area and not find a match with someone you like, especially if you live somewhere with a relatively sparse number of people.
+Or you might change your look and your dating approach so much that you want to start over and give those who previously left-swiped you another chance – just in case it’s love at second sight.
+Although Bumble does not go out of their way to put this information in front of their customer base, you can indeed completely reset your Bumble account and start over on the app.
 In this article, I will show you how to do this with the minimum impact on your account’s future success.

 Putting your Bumble account in Snooze mode